raspants/Admin-menu/README.md

 - Numeric inputs are checked for range, type and owerflow.
 - All finctions return clear INPUT_RESULT values for robust error handeling.

-## Summary

-This project demonstrates mamory management, input validation and file persistance for an access contorl system.

-- Modular design for easy maintenance and testing.
-- Suports dynamic scaling of data.
-- Emphasizes Safety operations and user-frendly interactions.

 ### Code examples